Dear Parents and Carers,

 Stories we are enjoying this week:

-'Little Red Riding Hood' illustrated by Sarah Jennings in the three/four year room (AM story) This is book nine from the NELI programme.
+'The Boy and the Bear' by Tracey Corderoy and Sarah Massini in the three/four year room (AM story) This is book ten from the NELI programme.
 This is a research based reading programme to support children's oral language development.

 Plough Green 😁